-The attraction has been taking place annually since 2014 at the Silverdale Community Hall which is located at 8760 McLean Street in Mission.
+The attraction has been taking place since 2014 at the Silverdale Community Hall.
+The venue is located at 8760 McLean Street in Mission.

 If driving from west to east along the Lougheed Highway from Maple Ridge or Vancouver, the turnoff onto McLean is very soon after the Shell gas station on your left.

 The cost is low enough to keep it affordable, but helps cover expenses.
-Equally importantly, money raised from the event benefits the Mission Food Bank and Christmas Bureau which are both very worthwhile causes.
+Equally as important, partial proceeds from the event benefit the Mission Food Bank and Christmas Bureau.
+Both are very worthwhile causes.

 About the Haunted House

-In addition to the degree of community involvement, one thing that impressed us was the degree of thought put into the attraction’s creation.
-Folk are entertained in the lineup, anticipation is purposefully built up, and the entrance is strategically designed for maximum effect.
+In addition to the extent of community involvement, one thing that impressed us when we visited the attraction a few years ago was the degree of thought put into the attraction’s creation.
+While we were there, folks were entertained in the lineup, anticipation was purposefully built up, and the entrance was strategically designed for maximum effect.